 Earn your Redlands MBA while pursuing your College of Arts and Sciences (CAS) undergraduate degree at the University of Redlands.
 With the Redlands MBA, you’ll acquire valuable skills and experience in management and organizational behavior, accounting and finance, marketing and communication, and a global perspective desired by businesses and organizations of every size.

 CAS students take three business foundation courses in their junior or senior year.
-Students can also choose to take one core MBA course during their senior spring semester.
-CAS business majors typically fulfill the foundation courses as part of their major/minor requirement.
-CAS non-business majors have the opportunity to take these classes as electives in their junior and senior year (or following graduation) at the Redlands School of Business & Society.
+Students can also take one core MBA course during their senior spring semester.
+CAS business majors typically fulfill the foundation courses as part of their major/minor requirements.
+CAS non-business majors can take these classes as electives in their junior and senior year (or after graduation) at the Redlands School of Business & Society.

-Students then take the remaining eight MBA courses post-graduation in a sequence of 8-week semesters.
+Students then take the remaining eight MBA courses post-graduation in a sequence of 8-week terms.
 Students can choose a concentration in Marketing, Global Business, Finance, or Location Analytics.

 As a graduate of the Redlands MBA program, you will have mastered critical 21st century business skills and be able to:

 BUAD 658: Accounting and Finance for Managers (4)